For students, mentors,

 Meetings are held in downtown Portland at ACE mentors’ offices and job sites.
 Students have the opportunity to visit multiple professional workplaces, learn how to network, and explore career paths within the ACE industry.
 Teams design a building together, and students present their projects to a large audience at the program finale in May.

-Students must submit BOTH the Online and Paper Applications before the November 16 deadline.
+Students must submit BOTH the Online and Paper Applications before the deadline.
 Late applications will not be considered.
+For instructions on how to apply, visit our Application page.

 Are you an architecture, construction, or engineering professional?